nijuprem/musicplayer.github.io/README.md

 Visit the app here: https://nijuprem.github.io/musicplayer.github.io/

 ## Usage
-Open the game by running the `index.html` file or if you're using VS Code, open the file in live server.
+Open the website by running the `index.html` file or if you're using VS Code, open the file in live server.

 ## Screenshots